Hanadi Jaradat

 Hanadi Tayseer Abdul Malek Jaradat (هنادي تيسير عبدالمالك جرادات) (22 September 1975 – 4 October 2003) was a Palestinian suicide bomber from Jenin, who blew herself up on Saturday, 4 October 2003 in a suicide attack on Maxim restaurant, a Haifa restaurant co-owned by the same Jewish and Arab families for more than 40 years.
 She murdered 21 Jewish and Arab Israelis, and injured 51 other people.
-Among the dead were four Israeli children, including a two-month old infant, and five Arabs.
+Among the dead were four children, including a two-month old infant, and five Arabs.
 She had been recruited by Islamic Jihad.

 Background

 Jaradat was born on 22 September 1975 in the West Bank city of Jenin.
 At the time of her suicide bombing attack, she was a 28-year-old (12 days away from being a 29-year-old) law student due to qualify as a lawyer in a few weeks.
 She had studied law at Yarmouk University in Jordan.

 Jaradat reportedly carried out the bombing in Haifa as an act of revenge after Israel Defense Forces undercover operatives in Jenin killed her cousin (Salah, 34) and her younger brother (Fadi, 25), both of whom were members of Islamic Jihad, with her cousin a senior member of the Al-Quds Brigades, in a clash.
 Earlier, when she was 21, her fiancé had been killed by Israeli security forces.
 Following the killing of her cousin and brother, Jaradat went into mourning and began to study the Koran and fast two days a week.